DanielAraldi/aero-ui/packages/ui/README.md

 ### Skeleton 🩻

 The `Skeleton` component is a parent component that camouflages through the activated property of its children.
 It adapts to the size of your children.
-By default it uses the tailwind skeleton animation, changing between gray colors.
+This component have accessibility attributes configured.
+By default it uses the [TailwindCSS](https://tailwindcss.com/) skeleton [animation](https://tailwindcss.com/docs/animation#adding-a-pulse-animation), changing between gray colors.
 Below we add some properties for it:

 | Property          | Description                                                                               | Default                         | Platform |
 | ----------------- | ----------------------------------------------------------------------------------------- | ------------------------------- | -------- |